SharedStake/SIPs/SIPS/sip-3.md

 - There might be some concerns about POP mechanism.
 With the correct parametres and SIPs on changing them when its needed, we can reduce the concerns about the process.
 Also, currently, it is 0, which means you don't need to own any SGT to prove you are indeed aiming to stake your Ether with SharedStake.
 This value can change in the future, at which point enough SGT is allocated to vEth2 holders through [community allocations](https://docs.sharedstake.org/sgt/distribution-and-emission).

 - There might be some concerns about the usage of admin-fee.
 Admin fee is actually receieved when people are withdrawing their staked Ether.
 So, it doesn't contain any risk.
-But any SIP can propose to change the admin-fee as well as disabling the withdrawals etc. It will act as an exit fee when the refund is disabled.
-After a while, withdraw fee refunds can be available again with an another SIP.
+But any SIP can propose to change the admin-fee as well as disabling the refunds on withdrawals etc. It will act as an exit fee when the refund is disabled.
+After a while, withdrawal fee refunds can be available again with an another SIP.

 ## Copyright